 - Learners are likely to remember visual content much better than texts.

-Now we will illustrate how perfectly the animation matches with the purpose of a training course.
+Now we will illustrate how perfectly the animation matches the purpose of a training course.

 How adults (in this case is corporate employees) learn is far different from how students learn.
 Adults’ learnings are driven by internal motives and the need for new knowledge.
 Before taking part in a course, the grown-ups tend to ask themselves: “What is in this course for me ?”.
 A persuasive answer can be an influential factor that self-directs them into the course.